-Assistant Professor - Electrical Engineering, University of Colorado Denver
+Associate Professor - Electrical Engineering, University of Colorado Denver

-Mark Golkowski is an assistant professor in the departments of electrical engineering and bioengineering at the University of Colorado Denver.
+Mark Golkowski is an associate professor in the departments of electrical engineering and bioengineering at the University of Colorado Denver.
 His areas of interest involve electromagnetics and plasma physics in nature and the laboratory.
 Mark Golkowski has done extensive experimental work with the HAARP facility in Gakona Alaska involving probing the ionosphere and magnetosphere.
 He is also leading work on using plasma discharges for disinfection and decontamination in the medical field.
 He is also invesitigating therm-acoustic hybrid imaging using both simulations and experiments.

 InterestsElectromagnetic waves in the ionosphere and magnetosphere Plasma discharges for decontamination/sterilization and treatment of live tissue Active experiments with the HAARP facility Thermo-acoustic imaging Interactions of fields and matter

 IAGA (International Association of Geomagnetisim and Aeronomy) Young Scientist Award for Excellence, 2008 Outstanding Student Paper Award American Geophysical Union, 2005